valeriebakker/GNN_ASD_classification_SC/README.md

 Contains the AAL2 atlas used for region-based parcellation.

 ### combine_csv.py
-Merges subject CSV files into a single phenotype file.
+Merges dataset CSV files into a single phenotype file.

 ### preproc_and_tractography.sh
 Full preprocessing pipeline:
 - DWI denoising and Gibbs removal
 - Eddy correction
 - Brain masking
-- Fiber orientation estimation (CSD)
+- Fiber orientation estimation and constrained spherical deconvolution (CSD)
 - Anatomically constrained tractography (ACT)
-- Streamline-to-region assignment
 - Creation of FA-weighted connectivity matrices

 This generates the SC features used by the GNN.